Oklahoma Music Minutes for February 27 - March 3: Music you should hear this week

 Thursday, March 2

 It's Throwback Thursday on the Oklahoma Music Minute.
-Blues shouter Jimmy Rushing performed as a soloist, and as a member of Count Basie's band and Duke Ellington's band.
+Oklahoma City blues shouter Jimmy Rushing performed as a soloist, and as a member of Count Basie's band and Duke Ellington's band.
 Dave Brubeck ranked Rushing at the top of the blues singers, calling him "the daddy of them all."
-Jimmy Rushing was from Oklahoma City.
 Find out more about him here.

 Friday, March 3

-Poppa Foster and the Grits is from Tulsa.
+Poppa Foster and the Grits are from Tulsa.
 Find more of their music at poppafosterandthegrits.com.

 The Oklahoma Music Minute airs weekdays on KOSU at 6:19 a.m., 8:19 a.m., 11:31 a.m., 1:20 p.m., 3:18 p.m., and 5:18 p.m.